lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 The following commands will check for errors in the parameters and setup, create the fracture network, writee at PDF report, then triangulate and intersect fractures into a Delaunay mesh.

+Important if using FEHM: PFLOTRAN is the default, set the solver type to ensure the appropriate files and formats are written for the simulation.
+Add ```DFN.set_flow_solver("FEHM")``` before mesh_netork.

 .. code-block:: python